 - 1. Students who have been dismissed from the program due to either classroom failure or voluntary withdrawal may apply ONCE for readmission. - Students who have been dismissed from the program due to a clinical failure may apply ONCE for readmission IF they have WRITTEN support of the faculty member of record.
 Readmission is at the discretion of the Dean, after consultations with the Director of Nursing and faculty members and the evaluation of the student's record. - 3.
-If the student has failed 171, 172, 271, 272 or 212 and is registered in 111, 112, 125, 165, or 211, the student may complete these courses and the dismissal will be effective at the end of the semester. - 4.
+If the student has failed NURS 171, 172, 271, 273 or 213 and is registered in NURS 111, 112, 125, 165, or 211, the student may complete these courses and the dismissal will be effective at the end of the semester. - 4.
 Students who are eligible for readmission must send a letter or email to the Health Science Associate requesting readmission. - 5.
-Students who have been dismissed from the program and have been readmitted must repeat the entire course, including all components of the course. - 6.
-Students who have been dismissed and have been readmitted may have their clinical placement determined by the Director of Nursing. - 7.
+Students who have been dismissed from the program and have been readmitted must repeat the entire course, including all components of the course. - Students who have been dismissed and have been readmitted may have their clinical placement determined by the Director of Nursing. - 7.
 Faculty may request validation of skills at any time. - 8.
 No student is guaranteed readmission.
-A student may be granted ONE readmission if: - a. there is space available, - b. the student has no previous readmissions. - c. the student meets current admission criteria, - d. the student has reviewed a plan for success with the Director of Nursing - 9.
-Advanced placement students who fail out of the program and are not eligible for readmission may apply three years after their date of dismissal for entry to NURS 171.
+A student may be granted ONE readmission if: - a. there is space available. - b. the student has no previous readmissions, - c. the student meets current admission criteria, - d. the student has reviewed a plan for success with the Director of Nursing

+- Advanced placement students who fail out of the program and are not eligible for readmission may apply three years after their date of dismissal for entry to NURS 171.
 That will be the final re-admission. - 10.
-Students who are dismissed for violation of academic integrity are not eligible for readmission.
+Students who are dismissed for violation of academic integrity are not eligible for readmission. - 11.
+Students who have been dismissed from the program for academic integrity violations or for clinical failure may be denied readmission with amnesty. - 12.
+Students who are denied clinical placement by any clinical agency are dismissed from the program and not eligible for readmission.